-- 1. The student must contact the Program Director within thirty (30) days of completing and submitting the University Clearance Form and request, in writing, an exit interview.
+- 1. The student must contact the Program Director within thirty (30) days of exiting the program and request, in writing, an exit interview.
 An extension beyond thirty (30) days may be given in unusual circumstances where it is beyond the student's control to comply with this step. (e.g., extended illness) - 2.
 If the student is determined eligible for readmission, the Program Director will schedule the exit interview to occur within thirty (30) days of receipt of the request. - 3.
 At the exit interview, the Program Director and student will identify the factors thought to be responsible for preventing completion of professional coursework.
-An action plan will be developed for each factor. - 4.
-The Program Director will mail a written summary of the exit interview by mail to the student within thirty (30) days of the exit interview.
+An action plan will be developed for each factor.

+- 4. The Program Director will e-mail a written summary of the exit interview to the student within thirty (30) days of the exit interview.
 A copy will be placed in the student's file located at the program site and in the CHRP Registrar's Office. - 5.
-The student must submit a new college application and fee along with a request for readmission, in writing, no later than sixty (60) days prior to registration for the semester for which he/she desires readmission.
-When requesting readmission for the Fall I semester, the request must be submitted no later than April 1 each year.
+The student must submit a new college application and fee along with a request for readmission, in writing, prior to the established admissions application deadline.
 The letter must describe the extent to which the action plan developed in the exit interview has been completed. - 6.
 The student is readmitted when the correct procedure has been followed and all the stated criteria have been met. - 7.
 Failure to complete any procedural step within the specified time limit will make the student ineligible for readmission. - 8.
-In addition to taking for credit all courses the student did not successfully complete, readmitted students are also required to re-take all of the courses they did successfully complete in the semester in which they withdrew. - 9.
+In addition to taking for credit all courses the student did not successfully complete, readmitted students are also required to re-take all of the courses they did successfully complete in the semester in which they withdrew, based upon the track in which they were enrolled at the time of withdrawal. - 9.
 When a student is readmitted to the Summer or Spring II semester of the BS degree program, he/she must successfully complete the respective Self-Assessment Examination or RRT credential as a condition to progress or graduate from the program. - 10.
 When Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and/or Neonatal Resuscitation Program (NRP) certification are required, readmitted students must demonstrate current certification or take and pass the course with regularly enrolled students as a condition for graduation.
 If the approved course(s) is/are unavailable through the program, readmitted students must secure the course(s) and provide documentation of successful completion prior to graduation.